• Menu

 • Risk for infection (as something is placed in your vagina)

-In rare cases the cervidil will make your uterus contract a TON which is not good for you or for the baby (because it decreases their oxygen supply when the uterus contracts).
+In rare cases you are given Cervidil and it makes your uterus contract a TON (called tachysystole) which is not good for you or for the baby (because it decreases their oxygen supply when the uterus contracts).
 In that case the nurse would remove the Cervidil and could possibly give you a medication to stop the contractions (similar to what you’d get in preterm labor).
 If the baby wasn’t doing well (as told on fetal monitors), you would have a cesarean delivery.
 That is super rare though, I’ve never seen it.

 As in all cases of labor, there is a chance of amniotic fluid embolism (although it’s not particularly increased in Cervidil) and as we are placing a foreign body into your body, there is a risk of infection.